Air France: Subsidiaries and franchises

 Air France and Dutch affiliate Transavia formed Transavia France, a low-cost joint venture in May 2007, based at Orly Airport.

-Air Corsica, CityJet and Air France Hop all operate flights on behalf of Air France, either as subsidiaries or as franchisees.
+Air Corsica and Air France Hop all operate flights on behalf of Air France, either as subsidiaries or as franchisees.

 As of January 2019, Air France was investigating how it could shut down its low-cost subsidiary Joon and absorb its employees and aircraft into the parent company.